Program

 - Reliable KPIs for Polish cities – how to create comparable, independent indicators for assessing management

-- Krystyna Danilecka-Wojewódzka, President of the City of Słupsk
+- Krystyna Danilecka-Wojewódzka, Mayor of the City of Słupsk

-- Radosław Michalski, Director of the City Promotion and Tourism Department, Wrocław City Hall
+- Radosław Michalski, Director of the City Brand Department, Wrocław City Office

 Moderator:

-- Agata Kemona, Director of the Office, Dąbrowa Górnicza City Hall
+- Agata Kemona, Director of the Office, Dąbrowa Górnicza City Office

 Debate